HenokKeraga/notes/Angular-note.md

 #### @HostBinding

+* @HostBinding ->decorator in Angular is used to bind a property of the host element (the element to which the directive is attached) directly to a property in the directive or component.
 *  With @HostBinding you can define to which property(eg: style) of the host element(the element that carries the directive) you want to bind
 * `@HostBinding('style.backgroundColor') backgroundColor: string = 'transparent';`, Here we're asking Angular to access the style(bg color) of the element that has the directive, and we set it equal to the background color defined

 #### Binding to directive properties